Stellar model

 Each community has an administrator account in Stellar.

 Each user maps to an account in Stellar.
-The user account has two signers, the user’s key and the administrator’s key.
-The user key is enough for payments, but the administrator is required for higher threshold operations.
+The user account has two signers, the user's key and the administrator's key.
+The user key is enough for transfers, but the administrator is required for higher threshold operations.

 Each user account has a trustline with the local asset.
 The value of this trustline is the positive maximum defined for this currency or particular account, if any.

-Each community has an external account.
+Each community has an external issuer account and an external trader account in Stellar.